Debond-Protocol/Debond-APM/README.md

 ## Debond-APM.
 ### About:

-This module consist of smart contract for Automated Pair Maker, which acts as the single consolidated pool for ERC20 tokens represented by bonds whenever they are issued/ redeemed.
-It manages the liquidity of the  different bond pairs internally (called as virtual liquidity pool) rather than issuing separate contracts each time the LP is created.
+This module consist of smart contract for Automated Pair Maker, which represents the contribution of the liquidity as a single bond and maintained using the mapping of the amount of the different liquidity pair(called as virtual LP pair).

 The addition/removal of the liquidity of the pool (done via bank),after they are issued the bond defining the transaction.
 Along with that it also allows swaps between the different virtual pool pairs between the bond,nonce classes being validated (as purchaseable) by the banks.

-### uses:
+### Users:

-- Bond issuer contract (ie bank) who want to submit the liquidity to the APM and then issue the bond.
+- Bond-Issuer(Bank): who want to submit the liquidity to the APM and in lieu of that issue the bond.

-- governance contract that wants to transfer the unlocked supply to the whitelisted address (allocatedToken).
+- Governance contract: that wants to transfer the unlocked supply to the other contracts/whitelisted address.

+- Exchange contract: for adding the liquidity of the bond contract for the secondary market.

-##  contract description:
+##  Contract description:

 [APM.sol](./contracts/APM.sol) consist of the following storage mapping: